Exploration of Uranus

 The exploration of Uranus has, to date, been through telescopes and a lone probe by NASA's Voyager 2 spacecraft, which made its closest approach to Uranus on January 24, 1986.
 Voyager 2 discovered 10 moons, studied the planet's cold atmosphere, and examined its ring system, discovering two new rings.
-It also imaged Uranus' five large moons, revealing that their surfaces are covered with impact craters and canyons.
+It also imaged Uranus's five large moons, revealing that their surfaces are covered with impact craters and canyons.